Top Picks: 10 Live Streaming Apps You Need to Know for 2023

 - Its algorithm enables a user to be easily discoverable.

-- It generates a “For You” page based on the viewer’s watch behaviors.
+- Also, it generates a “For You” page based on the viewer’s watch behaviors.

 - It has a 60-second video length limit.

-- Users are unable to remove the TikTok branding.
+- Besides, Users are unable to remove the TikTok branding.

 9. Vimeo Live